ChalmersGU-data-structure-courses/dsabook/src/markdown/03-sorting-simple/99e-quiz-insertion-sort.md

 Answer TRUE or FALSE.

-Insertion Sort (as the code is written in this module) is a stable sorting algorithm.
+Insertion Sort (as the code is written in this chapter) is a stable sorting algorithm.
 Recall that a stable sorting algorithm maintains the relative order of records with equal keys.

 - [x] True